Molecular and environmental basis for lifelong health

 Proteins and metabolites in understanding health and disease

 Proteins and their interactions with metabolites form the cellular machineries and enable organisms to respond to changing environments.
-These machineries are essential for providing energy, catalyzing enzymatic conversions, providing mechanisms for mobility, and for metabolite transportation.
+These machineries are essential for providing energy, catalysing enzymatic conversions, providing mechanisms for mobility, and for metabolite transportation.
 Our research includes in-depth studies of protein structures, protein structure-function relationships and protein networks by experimental and biocomputational approaches.
 In addition, use of comprehensive metabolomics profiling, metabolomics, improves the understanding of the molecular physiology and the causes of disease that underlie common metabolic disorders.
 This knowledge is required to understand the normal functioning of cells and organisms, and the cause and progression of diseases, and subsequently how to intervene in these processes.

 New ICT and imaging solutions for health monitoring and diagnostics

-University of Oulu offers a unique possibility to develop novel solutions for imaging instrumentation and image analysis, biosensor technology and delivery and exploitation of personalized health and wellbeing data.
-Current focus is on the development of novel imaging biomarkers and image analysis solutions for osteoarthritis and fibrosis, development of advanced light microscopy techniques with modern machine vision and computer learning based customized image analysis, and development of new methods for analysis of functional neuroimaging data.
+University of Oulu offers a unique possibility to develop novel solutions for imaging instrumentation and image analysis, biosensor technology and delivery and exploitation of personalised health and wellbeing data.
+Current focus is on the development of novel imaging biomarkers and image analysis solutions for osteoarthritis and fibrosis, development of advanced light microscopy techniques with modern machine vision and computer learning based customised image analysis, and development of new methods for analysis of functional neuroimaging data.
 In biosensors our goal is to develop recognition technologies of genetic markers, proteins and metabolites in non-invasive samples to provide convenient biomarker detection for personal well-being applications.
 Research topics include smart ICT solutions and diagnostics for the future health and well-being processes.
-Assessment of functional digital health systems and novel digital solutions powered by artificial intelligence and data analysis are part of the research aiming at digital service co-creation.
+Assessment of functional digital health systems and of novel digital solutions powered by artificial intelligence and data analysis are part of the research aiming at digital service co-creation.